Coursera home page

 • Quality credentials from leading universities

-• ExpertTracks and Microcredentials are provided for in depth learning and to help people develop in demand skills for the current job market
+• ExpertTracks and Microcredentials are provided for in-depth learning and to help people develop in-demand skills for the current job market.

 • Courses which provide relevant, in-demand job skills

-• Unclear pricing.
+• Unclear pricing

 • Limited support options

 FutureLearn is one of the Coursera competitors and is a viable Coursera alternative, especially if you want to access higher education courses from UK universities and organizations.
-FutureLearn has courses from universities and organizations around the world (including the USA, Hong Kong, etc.), and they have many courses from British universities and organizations that you cannot access on other platforms.
+They are a UK-based online education provider founded by Open University and the Seek Group.
+They partner with over 175 universities worldwide and have had more than ten million learners.

 Courses